jyotiyadav94/ETL_pipeline/README.md

 |-----------|------------|------------|
 | string    | string     | string     |

+This dataset contains information about different entities or individuals, each identified by a unique `entity_id`.
+Here's a breakdown of the columns:

+- **entity_id**: Unique identifier for each entity or individual.
+- **taxCode**: Tax code or fiscal code associated with the entity.
+In Italy, this is known as "codice fiscale," a unique identifier used for tax purposes.
+- **vatCode**: Value-added tax (VAT) code associated with the entity.
+In Italy, this is known as "partita IVA," a unique identifier used for VAT purposes.

 ### assets_entities_join.csv
 - This dataset links the assets to the entities and contains the ownership share of each entity for their properties.